IamVaibhavTyagi/IamVaibhavTyagi/README.md

   src="images/seekout_logo.png" height=40 width=40/> Software Engineer | SeekOut, Bellevue </h3>
 <h4>&#x1F5D3; July 2023 – Present</h4>
 <ul>
-  <li style="text-align: justify;">Designed and developed a driver application using C# for transitioning from single client to multiple, improving code generality and reusability,
+  <li style="text-align: justify;">Designed and developed a driver application using C# for transitioning from single client to 20+ clients, improving code generality and reusability,
 while setting up infrastructure in Cosmos DB, Azure Batch, Blob Storage, and Service Bus Topics.</li>
+  <li style="text-align: justify;">Developed a deduplication service in C# for attachment extractors, resulting in a significant reduction of 82% in download API calls and blob read/
+write requests, leading to cost savings and improved code efficiency.</li>
-  <li style="text-align: justify;">Created an algorithm using C# and Azure SDK to process DeadLetterQueue (DLQ) messages, ensuring their sequence is preserved without
+  <li style="text-align: justify;">Designed and implemented an algorithm to detect, process, and preserve sequence of DeadLetterQueue (DLQ) messages using C# and Azure SDK,
-disrupting the message order in topic.</li>
+achieving 95% reduction in manual efforts and significant time savings.</li>
-  <li style="text-align: justify;">Automated the build and deployment process using Python, DevOps, and Github SDK, saving significant time by uploading only modules with code
+  <li style="text-align: justify;">Automated build and deployment process using Python, DevOps, and Github SDK, uploading only modified code modules, boosting efficiency by
-changes, thus boosting efficiency.</li>
+80% and significantly reducing deployment times.</li>
-  <li style="text-align: justify;">Developed CI/CD pipelines using DevOps and shell script to deploy code from development and release branches, ensuring quick deployment.</li>
+  <li style="text-align: justify;">Improved CI/CD pipelines using DevOps and shell script, enabling faster and more reliable code deployment from development and release
+branches, and reducing deployment times.</li>
-  <li style="text-align: justify;">Built alerts using logic apps and dashboards in Azure to quickly find issues, reduce time spent debugging bugs, and keep track of code performance</li>
+<li style="text-align: justify;">Developed Azure logic app alerts and dashboards to facilitate timely issue detection, simplify debugging, and track code performance, enhancing
+overall system maintainability.</li>
 </ul>

 <h3><img